 Domaine Joël Delaunay is situated on the bank of the Cher Valley, 50 kilometres east of Tours near the famous Château de Chenonceau.
 The soil is clay and silex (a mixture of flint and sand) and the pruning method is simple Guyot.
 The vineyards are planted with grass between the vines to control yields.

 After a hard frost in April, which had a significant impact across the Loire Valley, the end of spring and summer was relatively clement, allowing the grapes to reach optimum maturity.
 The harvest itself was early, starting from 1st September.
 Although the difficult conditions resulted in a small harvest, the small size of the grapes resulted in excellent concentration and very high quality fruit.

 The grapes were pressed in a pneumatic press with careful selection of the resulting juices to control the colour.
 Alcoholic fermentation took place over 20 days at a temperature of 14°C. After fermentation, the wine was aged on its fine lees prior to cross flow filtration and bottling.

-This wine is pale salmon-pink in the colour.
-The nose opens with compelling scents of red berry fruits and floral notes.
-The same fruits recur on the palate, enhanced by a peppery touch.
+This wine is pale salmon-pink in colour.
+The nose opens with attractive scents of red berries and floral notes.
+The same fruit recurs on the palate, enhanced by a touch of pepper.
 The palate is lively and tense with a silky texture.
 A vibrant, enjoyable rosé.

 |Grape varieties||70% Gamay